PruthviPatelML/Object-Detection--crop-disease-detection/README.md

 Convolutional Neural Network is very efficient in terms of processing a large amount of data in very less time.
 We are using the CNN model along with object detection techniques for the processing of the image data of leaf, stem, root, fruits etc. parts of the crop which are infected from diseases and pest.
 Using deep learning approach, object detection techniques with convolutional neural networks, the objectives can be summarized as:

-• To detect the crop disease from the images of all parts of the infected crop. o The images in the dataset will be laboratory condition as well as field condition. o The images with heterogeneous background will also be considered.
+- To detect the crop disease from the images of all parts of the infected crop.
+  - The images in the dataset will be laboratory condition as well as field condition.
+  - The images with heterogeneous background will also be considered.
 • Detecting location of disease or pest.
 • Detection of the various kinds of pests.
 • To detect the severity of disease.